 MS 157-Medical Lab Procedures II: 3.0 credits.
 Prerequisite: None.
-Lecture and laboratory experiences prepare the student to perform urinalysis, ECG procedure, and assist the physician with a prenatal and gynecologic exam.
-The student will gain knowledge of procedures with relation to the colon.
+Lecture and laboratory experiences prepare the student to perform urinalysis, ECG procedure and assist the physician with a prenatal and gynecologic exam.

 MS 158-Medical Lab Procedures III: 3.0 credits.
 Prerequisite: None.
-Lecture and laboratory experiences prepare the student to understand the clinical laboratory, learn phlebotomy procedures, comprehend the components of a physical exam, understand microbiology and infectious diseases, perform procedures on the eye and ear, and perform CPR and first aid procedures.
+Lecture and laboratory experiences prepare the student to understand the clinical laboratory, learn phlebotomy procedures, understand microbiology, infectious diseases, perform CPR, and first aid procedures.

 MS 159-Pharmacology: 4.0 credits.
-Prerequisite: None.
-This course includes the study of Pharmacology basics including the history of drugs, sources, classifications, drug references, prescriptions and commonly used alternative therapies.
+Prerequisite: None This course includes the study of Pharmacology basics including the history of drugs, sources, classifications, drug references, prescriptions and commonly used alternative therapies.
 Dosage Calculations training will include mathematical principals necessary to make dosage calculations as well as the basics of metric conversions, and the formula method of dosage calculation.
 Students will be instructed in the use of equipment, safety precautions, proper techniques, and charting procedures of medication administration as well as learn how to properly administer medications by various routes.
-Basic nutrition and how it relates to disease/healing processes is introduced.